barr-israel/barrcodes/content/posts/aoc2024/day2/index.md

 Day2 - Part1/no_vec     time:   [18.076 µs 18.178 µs 18.290 µs]
 ```

-It is probably possible to avoid allocation in part 2, but it is a lot more complicated and quite possibly wont make it any faster, so I didn't do it, instead I optimised it to just not be brute force.
+It is probably possible to avoid allocation in part 2, but it is a lot more complicated and quite possibly wont make it any faster, so I didn't do it, instead I optimized it to just not be brute force.

 ## Part 2 - Single Pass(kind of)
 The original solution used brute force to find if a line is valid, at worst checking every line as many times as there are numbers in it.